Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Do follow us in our fb, twitter to get the latest posts.

 A cashless economy is a popular term these days.
 There has been a lot of discussions and brainstorming on this issue.
 Digital payment is the latest innovation in the field of Information and Technology.
-Online/Digital payment OR Digital/Mobile wallet is a global trend and Nepal cannot remain unaffected from it.
+Online payment through the wallet is a global trend and Nepal cannot remain unaffected from it.
 Although Nepal is still miles behind from creating a cashless society, there has been an effort made by the government and private sector in achieving this foot.
-Now, there are many digital payment or mobile wallet platforms in Nepal.
-This post, we will provide the best and the top online/digital payments and mobile wallets platforms available in Nepal.
+Now, there are many online digital payments or mobile wallet platforms/gateways in Nepal.
+This post, we will provide the top online digital payments provider and mobile wallets platforms available in Nepal.

 In Nepal, the concept of digital payment service providers started with the introduction of a credit card by Nabil Bank in 1990.
 Kumari Bank was the initiator of online banking in Nepal.
 Although it took some time for such services to be part of people’s lives, the digital payment services are now popular among Nepali users.

-Digital payment services are mostly used for utility payments (electricity, Water bills), mobile top-ups, airline ticketing, movie ticketing, and transactions.
 Online digital payment service has eased the life of people as people don’t have to queue up for hours to pay bills.
 You are just one tap away from recharging your mobile balance and buying a ticket for your favorite movie.
-You can get different offers for using their services including cash back when you use these apps for any purchase.
+You can get different offers for using their services including cashback when you use these apps for any purchase.

 ALSO READ: Top online news portal of Nepal

-The users can use IME Pay (iOS) for remittance service where sender and receiver can use this wallet to send and receive money.
+The users can use IME Pay for remittance service where the sender and receiver can use this wallet to send and receive money.
 There is very little option for loading the wallet using online banking.
-Once they get more banks onboard with them this app has the potential to grow further.
+Once they get more banks on board with them this app has the potential to grow further.

 ALSO READ: Top video streaming apps in Nepal